ZbCiok/zjc-examples/aws/aws-sdk-java-v2-dynamodb-s3-1/README.md

 ## Description

-This example is using the Java AWS SDK v2. ([AWS guide](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/home.html))
+This example is using the Java AWS SDK v2 ([AWS guide](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/home.html)).
+It describes an example use of S3 and DynamoDB.

 ## Prerequisites